SIEGE III: The formation of dense stellar clusters in sub-parsec resolution cosmological simulations with individual star feedback: Results

-\subsubsection{Properties of the Pre-SN feedback-driven gas}
+\subsection{Properties of the Pre-SN feedback-driven gas}

 In their pre-SNe phase, massive stars play a fundamental role in determining the physical state of the gas and of the properties of the stellar aggregates.
 The pre-SN feedback affects the properties of the gas immediately after the formation of new massive stars.
 On the other hand, SN explosions occur at the end of the stellar lifetimes, therefore SNe of different masses may find diverse gas conditions.
 In general, SNe of higher masses explode soon after the formation of a new stellar generation.
 When they explode, the properties of the gas may be closer to the ones of the star-forming gas.
 On the other hand, lower-mass SNe explode later, when the conditions of the gas may be in principle affected by previous explosions.
+SNe have little effects on the evolution and star formation history of the single clusters.
+This will be shown in forthcoming works that will address the SFHs of the clusters (Pascale et al. 2025; Ragagnin et al., in prep.).

 To investigate further how our prescriptions affect the gas, we study the differences in the physical properties of the medium where SNe explode in various models.